ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/dakic/08/pgs_ss23_08_dakic.md

 * ...to have procedural generation in your set of skills?
 If yes,
     * with which tool do you want to work with?

+Unreal Engine as a new tools and Touchdesigner as a known one.

     * which outputs / designs / setups are you aiming for?

+I am interested in audioreactive generative design and in implementation in the field of VJing and realtime visual setups.

 * ...to have Unreal in your set of skills?
 If yes,
     * which Unreal topic so you want to look into next?

+I got interested in Fluids actually and I definetly want to experiment with Niagara in general.

     * which outputs / designs / setups are you aiming for?

+I think that interactive simulations seem as a good starting point.

 Describe your next steps within the lecture topics depending on your answers.

+I will continue to experiment in Unreal Engine for sure and I will also try to get better in math, since this lecture enabled me to realize that it is ignorance in math disables me to be a better programmer.

 *Submission:* Text in your `pgs_ss23_08_lastname.md` file.